Philippe Smit

-Philippe Smit (born 17 November 1886 in Zwolle, Netherlands – died 5 July 1948 in Thoury-Ferrottes, France) was a Dutch painter active mainly in France and the Netherlands.
+Philippe Smit (17 November 1886 – 5 July 1948) was a Dutch painter active primarily in France and the Netherlands.
+He was born in Zwolle, Netherlands, and died in Thoury-Férottes, France.
 His technically refined work, often described as lyrical or spiritual, remained largely unknown to the general public, although it has been praised by art critics and private collectors.

 Biography

 Philippe Smit was born in Zwolle into a Franco-Dutch family.
 In 1895, his family moved to Paris, where he received a French education.
 Early on, he developed a passion for Symbolist poetry (Verlaine, Baudelaire, Mallarmé, Rollinat) and the music of Claude Debussy, both of which would deeply influence his artistic sensibility.

 Caught in the Netherlands at the outbreak of World War I, he stayed there until 1920, hosted by patrons Nicolaas and Berendina Urban.
 In 1921, he met the American collector Theodore Pitcairn, who became his primary patron.
 Invited by Pitcairn, Smit made several extended visits to the United States, notably in 1924, where he painted portraits for the Church of the New Jerusalem (Swedenborgian).

 In 1940, Smit married Berendina Urban, who had divorced in 1929.
 From the 1930s, they lived at the Château de La Motte in Thoury-Ferrottes (Seine-et-Marne), where Smit continued working until his death in 1948.